yonahgraphics/Grokking-Leetcode-Patterns/ReadMe.md

 ## Solutions

-Solutions written in Pythin can be found [here].
+Solutions written in Python can be found here [solutions].

 ## Leetcode Discuss